Getting A Canadian Temporary Resident Visa

 What are the Different Temporary Resident Visas Available?

-There are different kinds of Temporary Resident Visas foreign nationals may apply for:
+There are different kinds of Temporary Resident Visas foreign nationals may apply for.
+For example, these types include the following:

 Canada boasts breathtaking scenery, big city night life, and many other fantastic tourism hot spots from coast to coast to coast.
 However, requirements exist for temporary resident visas.
 To come to Canada as a tourist, there are a number of requirements you must meet, including: